Mark Wahlberg Wants the Church to Take Adoption More Seriously

 Additionally, before the role for INSTANT FAMILY came about, Wahlberg attended an adoption event in his hometown of Boston.
 He spoke about the experience, “I was supposed to be there to kind of give words of encouragement, you know, give kids a boost and here these kids are, inspiring me.
 I spoke with a 14-year-old boy who had a couple of siblings who were in the system.”
 Wahlberg continues, “he was just like, ‘Dude, nobody’s going to adopt me, but I’m good.
 I’m getting a great education, and I’m going to go and do this and that, accomplish all these things in life.
 And I’m excited about my future.’
 I was like, ‘Wow.'”

 Wahlberg’s, and many American’s conviction about the importance of adoption is definitely supported biblically.
 James 1:27 sates that “pure and genuine religion” means caring for orphans and widows.
 Wahlberg hopes his movie inspires that.
 He stated, “If there’s one person who sees this film and says, ‘Hey, there’s a kid who needs a home, and I’m capable and in a position to be able to provide for them emotionally, financially, all those things,’ fantastic.
 There’s a lot of kids out there who need that.”

-Movieguide’s complete review of INSTANT FAMILY is available here.Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Movieguide’s complete review of INSTANT FAMILY is available here.Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!